 Breadcrumbs are particularly important if you have a large website or an e-commerce site.
 But why?
 Well, breadcrumbs provide an easy-to-way for users to navigate your site and allow them to instantly understand your website structure.
 On top of this Google likes breadcrumbs.
 So be sure to use them.

-Also as e-commerce has been mention, we would like to mention we offer e-commerce solutions using WordPress and WooCommerce, so if you are thinking about a shopping website, please contact us.
-To get an idea of what we can do, please see our work on an e-commerce site called SnowJunkie.
-A website for outdoor enthusiasts.
+Also as e-commerce has been mention, we would like to mention we offer e-commerce solutions using WordPress and WooCommerce, so if you are thinking about an online shopping or e-commerce website, please contact us.

 Live chats provide a real-time convenience to customers to get in touch with you.
 There are many benefits to using live chat and some include competitive advantage, increased conversion rates and sales and the opportunity to build long term relationships.

 Subscriptions are a perfect way to notify your mailing list of any offers you have or any new blog posts, posted.
 This saves your mailing list from having to manually check your website every day for any potential updates.
 One good benefit to having a mailing list is the opportunity to build relationships with your customers.